-Also, start or continue to analyze your credit report, which you can do three times per year using the website AnnualCreditReport.
+Also, start or continue to analyze your credit reports, which you can do three times per year using the website AnnualCreditReport.
 At that site, you can access your report for free from each of the three main credit reporting agencies.

 Make sure that there are no accounts that don't belong to you or any other inaccurate information.
 Then, pay all bills on time and keep credit card balances low, if not at $0.
 And by all means, be wary of scams or other criminal activity that could affect your credit in a negative way.